ajitkoti/papertrail/content/post/art-paper-notes.md

 {{< highlight "C++" "style=dracula" >}}
     union Node {
-        Node4;
+        Node4* n4;
-        Node16;
+        Node16* n16;
-        Node48;
+        Node48* n48;
-        Node256;
+        Node256* n256;
     }
 {{< / highlight >}}

 This allows us to talk about all the different types of `Node`, and pointers to them, in the following without trying to make them all inherit from a base class.
+(This elides a few details, check [this C implementation of ART](https://github.com/armon/libart) for a fully realised version).

 #### `Node4`